Last Updated on September 23, 2021 by Grow with Bovees

 Control: Spray with copper oxychloride.

 Safety period: 14 days.

 - Cigar-end rot is another fungus disease.
-The fungus attacks the perianth (petals) of the flowers and as the fruits develop the infection spreads along the finger or banana causing the skin to become black and shrunken.
-This is later covered with a powdery mass of spores which resemble ash at the end of a cigar, hence the common name.
+The fungus attacks the perianth (petals) of the flowers and as the fruits develop the infection spreads along the finger or banana, causing the skin to become black and shrunken.
+This is later covered with a powdery mass of spores which resemble ash at the end of a cigar.
+Hence, the common name.

-Do not leave removing these until later.
+Do not put off removing them until later.

 How Do You Propagate Bananas?

 Edible bananas do not produce seeds, but are reproduced mainly from the suckers which develop from near the base of the plant.

 Remove the sucker carefully from the parent plant so as not to disturb the roots and then replant it in a hole about 16 inches (40.64 cm) wide by 12 inches (30.48 cm) deep.